Former bowls player given guard of honour send-off by teammates

 Members of the team were present at her funeral, held at Holgate Methodist Church, and came together to give Doreen a guard of honour farewell.

-Doreen was buried in her bowls uniform along with her treasured bowls.
+Doreen was also buried in her bowls uniform along with her treasured bowls.

 Doreen and her husband, Don, who lived together in Acomb, had known each other since childhood and were married for more than 58 years.